RBigData/pbdMPI/README.md

 Modules](https://modules.readthedocs.io/en/latest/) to manage software.
 Consult your local cluster documentation as specifics with respect to R and MPI can differ.
-Usually, an MPI version is installed and should work with pbdMPI standard install, although sometime a `module load openmpi` might be needed to get OpenMPI.
+Usually, an MPI version is installed and should work with pbdMPI standard install, although sometimes a `module load openmpi` might be needed to get OpenMPI.

 Some common module commands are: